cerosrhino/ceros-sheet/README.md

 ## How do I use ceros-sheet?

+### Load file
+To load a saved file, simply use its name as an argument when launching the application from the command line (e.g. `./sheet example.sht`, see the file included in the repo).
+Also, if you do so, save prompts will default to this name instead of displaying an empty field.

 ### Navigation
 Move your selection with the arrow keys.
 The selection will wrap around the edges of the sheet.